Denver Pelvic Floor

 Pelvic Floor Physical Therapy is a subspecialty of physical therapy that focuses primarily on the pelvic floor and surrounding areas, including the hips, core, and lower back.
 The pelvic floor is made up of muscle and other soft tissue to support your abdominal organs from below.

-Read more about what pelvic physical therapy is on our blog here.
+Read more about pelvic physical therapy on our blog.

 Are you experiencing painful sex/penetration and not yet ready to see someone in person?
-Check out our online, self-paced masterclass here.
+Check out our online, self-paced masterclass.

 Want to learn more about our unique approach to pelvic floor physical therapy?
-Schedule a free consultation at our Denver clinic.
+Schedule a free phone consultation at our Denver clinic, or scroll down to read more about Dr. Caroline's specialty.

 Conditions Treated